 Essential Points when Trying to Throw the Disc Straight

-When throwing the disc with a forehand throw, pull the disc on a straight line and provide a good follow-through.
+When throwing the disc with a forehand throw, pull the disc in a straight line and provide a good follow-through.
 If you throw it in a perfectly linear motion, the chances are your disc will end up in a straight flight path.

 Apart from throwing it straight, another essential point to follow is the disc’s height before throwing.
 Is it below or above the chest?
 How to determine the right height for your disc when throwing?
-You can use your elbow and position it at a 90-degrees angle while holding the disc.
+You can use your elbow and position it at a 90-degree angle while holding the disc.
 The disc’s height while holding flat with the ground is the right height that you should follow when throwing the disc.

 When throwing straight shots, the disc selection can also make or break your straight shot.
 For example, using a fuse and a stiletto in the same throw will produce a different result.
 Meaning, choosing the correct disc will influence your ability to throw a disc straight.